 We are all likely familiar with the notion that too much red meat in one’s diet could lead to various cardiovascular troubles.
 And years of research proposes that adopting a vegetarian diet could save us from such illnesses.

 But what is coming as a surprise to many is how cultivating livestock for our meat consumption contributes to 14 percent of CO2 emissions.
 Experts suggest that a vegan diet could cut global greenhouse gas emissions by about 70 percent.

-A shift in diet to eating more vegetables will not only benefit the environment but it will also have direct health benefits for the individual.
+A shift in diet to eating more vegetables will not only benefit the environment, but it will also have direct health benefits for the individual.
 Vegetarian diets are high in fiber and low in saturated fat.
-And therefore have been connected to cancer prevention.
-Studies of Japanese women who follow meat-based diets showed that those individuals were more likely to develop breast cancer than those who followed the traditional Japanese diet, which is plant based.
+And therefore, they have been connected to cancer prevention.
+Studies of Japanese women who follow meat-based diets showed that those individuals were more likely to develop breast cancer than those who followed the traditional Japanese diet, which is plant-based.